shivamengineer/GridGame/README.md

 | Zoom Out |\
 | 'P' |

-Can click to select building type
+Can click to select building type.
 Can click on tile to place building